-Here we consider the intensity transformation that is implicitly applied to the MRI image in eqn(14).
-Hitherto this component of the solution has not been very interesting but in between-modality applications the transformation can be considered of primary importance and the spatial component of secondary interest (see applications section in discussion).
-The intensity transformed MRI image that best matches (in a least squares sense) the spatially transformed PET image is given by eqn(13).
+Here we consider the intensity transformation that is implicitly applied to the MRI image in Equation (14).
+Hitherto this component of the solution has not been very interesting, but in between modality applications the transformation can be considered of primary importance and the spatial component of secondary interest (see applications section in discussion).
+The intensity transformed MRI image that best matches (in a least squares sense) the spatially transformed PET image is given by Equation (13).
 This estimate is shown in Figure 11 (bottom left) and can be thought of as an MRI image emulating a PET image.
-The correspondence with the real PET image (above) is apparent and remarkable good considering we made the somewhat unreasonable assumption that all the PET signal came from gray matter.
+The correspondence with the real PET image (above) is apparent and remarkably good considering we made the somewhat unreasonable assumption that all the PET signal came from grey matter.

-The intensity transformed MRI image obtained before convolution [setting $\mathbf{c} = \mathbf{I}$ in eqn(13)] is seen in Figure 11 on the right.
-This is the 'best' distribution of functional activity that could explain the observed PET scan before convolution with the point spread function, where the distribution is constrained by structural information in the MRI.image.
-Equivalently this is a least squares solution for the distribution of functional activity based on the underlying anatomy.
-We expand on the potential importance of this 'virtual modality' in the discussion.
+The intensity transformed MRI image obtained before convolution [setting c = I in Eq.
+(13)] is seen in Figure 11 on the right.
+This is the "best" distribution of functional activity that could explain the observed PET scan before convolution with the point spread function, where the distribution is constrained by structural information in the MRI image.
+Equivalently, this is a least squares solution for the distribution of functional activity based on the underlying anatomy.
+We expand on the potential importance of this "virtual modality" in the discussion.

-The actual solution for $f_x$ {.} in eqn(13) clearly depends on position in the image.
+The actual solution for $f_x[.]$ in Equation (13) clearly depends on position in the image.
 Two examples are given in Figure 12 according to the estimates obtained.
-The examples come from cortical and subcortical gray matter voxels indicated by black dots in the left lateral secondary sensory cortex and the left thalamus.
-The corresponding cortical (solid line) and subcortical (broken line) functionals $f{\text{cortical}}$ {.} and $f{\text{subcortical}}$ {.} are shown on the right of Figure 12.
-It is immediately obvious that the cortical gray matter activity is greater than the subcortical estimate.
-The fact that this relative difference in reversed in the PET image is due to partial voluming effects on signals from the cortical sheet.
-More importantly the gray matter intensity values for the cortical MRI voxels were lower than for the subcortical voxels.
-I.e. the peak of $f{\text{cortical}}\{.\}$ corresponds to a lower MRI voxel intensity than the $f{\text{subcortical}}\{.\}$ peak.
+The examples come from cortical and subcortical grey matter voxels indicated by black dots in the left lateral secondary sensory cortex and the left thalamus.
+The corresponding cortical (solid line) and subcortical (broken line) functionals $f{cortical}$ and $f{subcortical}$ are shown on the right of Figure 12.
+It is immediately obvious that the cortical grey matter activity is greater than the subcortical estimate.
+The fact that this relative difference is reversed in the PET image is due to partial voluming effects on signals from the cortical sheet.
+More importantly, the grey matter intensity values for the cortical MRI voxels were lower than for the subcortical voxels, i.e., the peak of fcortical[.] corresponds to a lower MRI voxel intensity than the $f{subcortical}$ peak.